oscarafuentes/Ana/README.md

 #### UIViewController

-* `transitionStyle() -> AViewControllerTransitionStyle`
+* `transitionStyle() -> Int`
-    * Returns: The transition style to use when integrating this view controller into the view hierarchy.
+    * Returns: The transition style to use when integrating this view controller into the hierarchy (`AViewControllerTransitionStyle` provides pre-defined values).

 ## Versioning